 Without the tattoo, the Reddit posts, the sexual history, he might have been an electable nominee—but still a very bad nominee.
 When did it become acceptable for Democrats to nominate this sort of candidate for the U.S. Senate?

 When the lesson that many on our side took from 2024 (and frankly 2016) was that we lost because we're the party of HR ladies, Lisa Simpson, priggish schoolmarms, etc. That lesson is still correct, btw.
 But then it becomes a delicate balancing act between nominating candidates who aren't moral scolds, can speak in an "authentic" working-class manner, that voters "can have a beer with", and don't look like they're the type who will interfere with the working-class way of life while also not behaving in objectively awful ways.
 Candidates that can thread the needle are gold, but they're rare because often there is a tradeoff.
 The same personality traits that predict for "authenticity" also predict for bad behavior - chiefly poor emotional regulation and impulsivity.
-The personality traits that predict being an "HR lady/Lisa Simpson/priggish schoolmarm" - very high conscientiousness and strong emotional regulation, as well as expecting others to be held to these standards - are widely seen as "inauthentic" and are thus disliked because overly proper behavior and expecting others to abide by that is looked upon by suspicion by most people who are not so squeaky-clean.
+The personality traits that predict being an "HR lady/Lisa Simpson/priggish schoolmarm" - very high conscientiousness and strong emotional regulation, as well as expecting others to be held to these standards - are widely seen as "inauthentic" and are thus disliked because overly proper behavior and expecting others to abide by that is looked upon with suspicion by most people who are not so squeaky-clean.

 There may be many people in Maine that believe similar things, but unfortunately, they haven't decided to run.
 We are resigned to select from those that do.
 Hopefully Platner's self-destruction inspires more to run!
 But leftists are not exactly spoiled for options (and Democrats broadly are not much better off)